gabriel19913/DataScienceWithPython/Repositories.md

 * [Celluloid](https://github.com/jwkvam/celluloid) - This module makes it easy to adapt your existing visualization code to create an animation.
 * [Ciphey](https://github.com/Ciphey/Ciphey) - Ciphey is an automated decryption tool.
 Input encrypted text, get the decrypted text back.
 * [creme](https://github.com/creme-ml/creme) - creme is a Python library for online machine learning.
+* [Curecharts](https://github.com/cutecharts/cutecharts.py) - There is no doubt that Javascript has more advantages in interaction as well as visual effect.
+Besides that, as we all know, Python is an expressive language and is loved by data science community.
+Hence I want to combine the strength of both technologies, as the result of this idea, cutecharts.py is born.
 * [dataprep](https://github.com/sfu-db/dataprep) - Dataprep lets you prepare your data using a single library with a few lines of code.
 * [datasette](https://github.com/simonw/datasette) - A tool for exploring and publishing data http://datasette.readthedocs.io/
 * [DeText](https://github.com/linkedin/detext) - DeText is a Deep Text understanding framework for NLP related ranking, classification, and language generation tasks.